agenerale/inverse-micro/README.md

 3. *mogp_likelihood_state.pth, mogp_model_state.pth*: Model state dictionaries for the SV-MOGP forward model.

-4. *normflow_k_vae_{micro}_1.0_48.pth*: Model state dictionaries for final solutions of conditional distributions of microstructure PC scores given target orthotropic thermal conductivity.

-5. *vae_1024d_64_beta100.pth*: Model state dictionary for the trained VAE.
+4. *vae.pth*: Model state dictionary for the trained VAE.

-6. *main.py*: Main executable for training and post-processing results from the flow-based generative model.
+5. *main.py*: Main executable for training and post-processing results from the flow-based generative model.

 ## Execute
 Inference of the conditional microstructure distributions provided above can be replicated as